How to Scrape Instagram

 print(json.dumps(results, indent=2))

-There's a lot of data online and while scraping few documents is easy, scaling that to thousands and millions of http requests and documents can quickly introduce a lot of challenges ranging from web scraper blocking to handling multiple concurrent connections.
+There's a lot of data online and while scraping few pages is easy, scaling that to thousands and millions of HTTP requests and documents can quickly introduce a lot of challenges ranging from web scraper blocking to handling multiple concurrent connections.

 For bigger scrappers we highly recommend taking advantage of Python's asynchronous ecosystem.
 Since HTTP connections involve a lot of waiting async programming allows us to schedule and handle multiple connections concurrently.
 For example in httpx we can manage both synchronous and asynchronous connections: